52North/teaching-open-collaborative-software-development/README.md

 To support people who are either involved in open source software projects or teaching (or both) we want to create **guidelines for teaching collaborative software development with GitHub**.

-> The ultimate goal is to increase the quality of software development in project seminars so that geospatial open source software can benefit from (a) direct contributions, and (b) programmers that are acquainted with the ìopen source wayî.
+> The ultimate goal is to increase the quality of software development in project seminars so that geospatial open source software can benefit from (a) direct contributions, and (b) programmers that are acquainted with the ‚Äúopen source way‚Äù.

 ## Focus